Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – 5th level: May cast Flaming Fists once per day.
 ```
-FLAMING FISTS: The Sun Soul Monk channels <PRO_HISHER> inner light into <PRO_HISHER> unarmed attacks, turning <PRO_HISHER> fists into flaming weapons that deal an additional 2d6 fire damage per hit for the next round.
+FLAMING FISTS: The Sun Soul Monk channels her inner light into her unarmed attacks, turning her fists into flaming weapons that deal an additional 2d6 fire damage per hit for the next round.
 The duration increases to 2 rounds at level 9, 3 rounds at level 12, 4 rounds at level 15, and 5 rounds at level 25.
 This special ability automatically modifies normal attacks; no weapon-switching needs to be done.
 ```
 – 6th level: Gains an additional use of Sun Soulray.
 – 8th level: May cast Greater Sun once per day.
 ```
-GREATER SUN: The Sun Soul Monk wreathes herself in flames that act as a Fireshield (Red), granting the Monk 50% Fire Resistance and protecting <PRO_HIMHER> from attacks made within a 5-ft. radius.
+GREATER SUN: The Sun Soul Monk wreathes herself in flames that act as a Fireshield (Red), granting the Monk 50% Fire Resistance and protecting her from attacks made within a 5-ft. radius.
 An opponent that hits the Monk with any weapons or spells within this radius suffers 1d8+2 points of fire damage.
 ```
 – 10th level: Gains an additional use of Sun Soulray.
 – 13th level: May cast Soul Sunbeam once per day.